Online Payment Options for Your Online Business

 The More Online Payment Options You Offer the Better

-Virtualization (the movement of physical devices onto cloud-based platforms), has led to an even greater number of payment options.
+Virtualization (the movement of physical devices onto cloud-based platforms), has led to an even greater number of online payment options.
 Virtual terminals and payment gateways are newer technologies in the payment process, allowing for multiple methods and devices to be used for purchasing.

 Most card processing providers have implemented virtual terminal technology into their service offerings.
 A virtual terminal is a method of accepting payment from credit and debit cards without the card being present.

 Virtual terminals are usually a web-based software program linked to your accounts, that allow transactions between you and your customers.
 You enter your customer's billing information, card number, expiration date and security code, and the transaction should securely take place.